algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 printf("do_something() took %.4f", seconds);
 ```

 One nuance here is that you can't measure the execution time of particularly quick functions this way.
-The `clock` function returns time in microseconds ($10^{-6}$), and it does so by waiting to the nearest ceiled microsecond, so it basically takes up to 1000ns to complete, which is an eternity in the world of low-level optimization.
+The `clock` function returns the current timestamp in microseconds ($10^{-6}$), and it does so by waiting to the nearest ceiled microsecond — so it basically takes up to 1000ns to complete, which is an eternity in the world of low-level optimization.

-As a workaround, you can invoke the function repeatedly in a loop, time the whole thing once and divide the total time by the number of iterations.
-You also need to ensure nothing gets cached and there are no similar side effects.
-That's a quite tedious in my opinion, especially if you are interested in multiple small sections of the program.
+As a workaround, you can invoke the function repeatedly in a loop, time the whole thing once, and then divide the total time by the number of iterations.
+You also need to ensure nothing gets cached or affected by similar side effects.
+This a rather tedious way of doing profiling, especially if you are interested in multiple small sections of the program.

 ### Sampling

-Instrumentation can also be used to collect other types of info that can give us useful insights about a particular algorithm.
+Instrumentation can also be used for collecting other types of info that can give useful insights about the performance of a particular algorithm.
 For example:

 - for a hash function, we are interested in the average length of its input;
 - for a binary tree, we care about its size and height;